Family's 'limbo' after landslip case loss

 She and four other householders who challenged the decision are still living in temporary accommodation.

-Neath Port Talbot council has been asked to comment.
+Neath Port Talbot council said it is continuing to support residents.

 Miss Hopkins bought the five-bedroom house for £84,500 about 18 months before the landslip.